Skip to main content

 Testing Overview

 Testing when you have COVID-19 symptoms or have been exposed to COVID-19 helps you stay healthy and prevent further spread of COVID-19.
-COVID-19 tests, both PCR tests and rapid at-home antigen tests, are available for people across Alexandria.
+Both PCR tests and rapid at-home antigen tests, are available across Alexandria.

 Where to Get Tested or Get a Test